 The School requires current and accurate information regarding your child’s medical requirements, and that you update the School should the circumstances change.
 We require records of previous medical treatments, allergies, and immunisation records on registration.

-Class sizes will not exceed 25 students in early years, and will not exceed 25 in the rest of the school unless in exceptional circumstances.
+Class sizes will not exceed 25 students in early years, and will not exceed 30 in the rest of the school.